daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

 * Type of the server (reserved - currently just DO)
 * DO account (reference)
+* List of server environments associated with the project
+  * Server environment type (single server / load balanced)
-* List of droplets associated with the project
+  * List of droplets associated with the server environment
+  * Environment domain name
   * A build tag of the last successful deployment
   * Green or Blue marker of the last successful deployment (will be needed when adding a new server to existing balanced environment). **Not needed:** this can always be loaded from the project's servers Pond metadata.
 If there are no associated servers with the project, just make Blue active on a new server.
   * Secret prefix for accessing the blue and green environments.
-* Domain name
   * Project directory name on the server(s)
   * Post-provision and post-deployment bash scripts
   * Deployment .pondignore file - what directories to ignore on deployment (config files are auto-ignored)
   * Configuration file templates for session, database, cache and other files.

 ## What a server knows about Pond